 Why is Saudi Arabia pivoting towards Iran?
 The recent, rare public criticism of Israel by MBS may have been for the US

-Addressing the summit, MBS said that the international community should “immediately halt the Israeli actions against our brothers in Palestine and Lebanon.”
+Addressing the summit, MBS said the international community should “immediately halt the Israeli actions against our brothers in Palestine and Lebanon.”

 “We call on the international community to uphold its responsibility to maintain international peace and security by immediately ending the Israeli aggression against our brothers in Palestine and Lebanon,” MBS stated.

-Going even further, the crown prince used some of the most critical language he has personally employed since the start of the Gaza War, saying, “The kingdom renews its call for a categorical rejection of the genocide committed by Israel against the brotherly Palestinian people.”
+Going even further, the Saudi crown prince used some of the most critical language he has personally employed since the start of the Gaza War, saying, “The kingdom renews its call for a categorical rejection of the genocide committed by Israel against the brotherly Palestinian people.”

-Just a few months ago, bin Salman was reported to have said that the Palestinian issue was not really that important to him.
+Just a few months ago, MBS was reported to have said that the Palestinian issue was not really that important to him.
 Suddenly, on the world stage, he not only put the Palestinian issue front and center, but he also linked it to Iran, Israel’s primary national enemy in the region.

 For those paying attention to the Middle East over the past few years, MBS’ comments may not have come as such a surprise.
 After all, in March 2023, Saudi Arabia and Iran, which had cut off official communication, engaged in a very public reconciliation through Chinese efforts to bring stability to the region.

-Some in the U.S., and also in Israel, were shocked by the development, believing that the Kingdom preferred to align itself with the West, especially the United States.
+Some in the U.S., and also in Israel, were shocked by the development, believing that the Saudi Kingdom preferred to align itself with the West, especially the United States.

-However, if we understand why Saudi Arabia undertook this reconciliation with Iran, it becomes clear that the statements of MBS are only a continuation of the same concerns which led him to agree to normalization with Iran, despite a recent history of conflict and competition.
+However, if we understand why Saudi Arabia undertook this reconciliation with Iran, it becomes clear that the statements of MBS are only a continuation of the same concerns that led him to agree to normalization with Iran, despite a recent history of conflict and competition.

-The unwillingness of the U.S. to offer the Kingdom a robust package of security guarantees combined with the U.S. catering to Iran, signified an apparent shift in the balance of power in the Middle East.
-While Trump strengthened Israel's position in the region, positioning it as a counter to Iranian aggression, the Biden administration has treated Iran as the regional power and sent mixed signals about its support for Israel.
+The unwillingness of the U.S. to offer the kingdom a robust package of security guarantees combined with the U.S. catering to Iran, signified an apparent shift in the balance of power in the Middle East.
+While Trump strengthened Israel's stance in the region, positioning it as a counter to Iranian aggression, the Biden administration has treated Iran as the regional power and sent mixed signals about its support for Israel.

 Bin Salman is a pragmatist.
 He understands that militarily, the kingdom cannot directly challenge Iran.
 No doubt, he would like to build up his nation’s military capabilities, but until that happens, he needs to align with a strong power that will provide restraint against Iranian aggression.